 Lloyd-Jones DM.
 N Engl J Med.
 2014;371:271-3.

-Keywords: Hemoglobin A, Glycosylated, Myocardial Infarction, Stroke, Follow-Up Studies, Lipoprotein(a), Indoles, Hypolipidemic Agents, Lipoproteins, Blood Pressure, Cholesterol, HDL, Niacin, Diabetes Mellitus
+Keywords: Glycated Hemoglobin A, Myocardial Infarction, Stroke, Follow-Up Studies, Lipoprotein(a), Indoles, Hypolipidemic Agents, Lipoproteins, Blood Pressure, Cholesterol, HDL, Niacin, Diabetes Mellitus

 < Back to Listings